Batwoman: Elegy: Reception

 The series, most notably the artwork by Williams III, received high critical acclaim.
 Dan Phillips of IGN Comics noted in a review of the first issue, "Any discussion of Detective Comics #854 should start with Williams' art.
 Williams' work is absolutely stunning, and the issue is filled with the type of eye-popping double-page sequences that tempt you to carefully disassemble the book and hang the pages on your wall.
 Williams is a true visionary when it comes to designing a page, and this book includes arguably his most impressive design work yet."

 John Bierly of popular Batman website Batman-On-Film.com praised Rucka's story, saying, "Rucka rocks, and he's bringing his "A" game here.
 I've never read a single comic book featuring Batwoman, and though I'll do research AFTER I write this review, I wanted to come into this as cold as possible and present the viewpoint of someone who's new to the character.
 I like her.
 A lot."

 The acclaim for Williams' artwork on this series was reflected with the artist's nomination for an Eisner Award for best Penciller/Inker and Best Cover Artist.

-Collected edition
+Collected editions

-The collection features an introduction by Rucka fan and MSNBC political commentator Rachel Maddow.
 A new edition was released in September 2019 with a new cover featuring Ruby Rose as Batwoman.